The Donald Gosling Award

-The Donald Gosling Award is made to the director, producer, or other person responsible for making the film or television programme, released or broadcast in the United Kingdom during the qualifying period, that in the opinion of the Awards Committee has made the most significant contribution to the public understanding of maritime matters.
+The Award is made to the director, producer, or other person responsible for making the film or television programme, released or broadcast in the United Kingdom during the qualifying period, that in the opinion of the Awards Committee has made the most significant contribution to the public understanding of maritime matters.

-- the authenticity with which it captures the reality of activity associated with the sea;
+- The authenticity with which it captures the reality of activity associated with the sea

 The prize is a pair of crystal dolphins mounted on an engraved marble plinth.